giftofjehovah/DevHub/README.md

 ### What was used
 - Github API (https://developer.github.com/v3/repos/statistics/)
-- Mongoose (database)
+- Mongoose
 - Express
 - Node.js
 - Materialize for CSS Styling

 ### Approach Taken
-- We wanted to display more meaningful data for developers using raw data provided by the Github API.
-This would make it easier to gauge the Developer's experience and find developers working on the same langugage/framework.
+- We wanted to display more meaningful data for Developers using raw data provided by the Github API.
+This would make it easier to gauge the Developer's experience and find Developers working on the same langugage/framework.
 - Data displayed include:
     - Most recent job and education details
     - Past month's commits
     - Summary of languages used across all repositories
-    - Star projects
+    - Display projects

 ### Usage Instructions